 - The flow of heat energy continues till the temperature of both the objects becomes equal or the contact is broken.

 - The conduction in the atmosphere occurs at the zone of contact between the atmosphere and the earth’s surface.

 - Conduction is important in heating the lower layers of the atmosphere.

 - Transfer of heat by the movement of a mass or substance from one place to another, generally vertical, is called convection.

 - The air of the lower layers of the atmosphere gets heated either by the earth’s radiation or by conduction.
 The heating of the air leads to its expansion.
 Its density decreases and it moves upwards.

 - The continuous ascent of heated air creates a vacuum in the lower layers of the atmosphere.
 As a consequence, cooler air comes down to fill the vacuum, leading to convection.

-- The cyclic movement associated with the convectional process in the atmosphere transfer heat from the lower layer to the upper layer and heats up the atmosphere.
+- The cyclic movement associated with the convectional process in the atmosphere transfers heat from the lower layer to the upper layer and heats the atmosphere.